pierrepfarr/nand2tetris/PfarrPierreProject8/README.md

-## Project 7 VM Pt 1
+## Project 8 VM Pt 2
 <br>

 ### Overview
 The following module turns VM code in Hack assembly code.
-The script accepts VM file ending in .vm and outputs an asm file ending in .asm in the same directory as the input.
+The script accepts a directory with VM files ending in .vm and outputs an asm file ending in .asm in the same directory as the input.
+Code includes bootstrapping sys to start.

 ### Requirements
 - python3
-- input file ending in .vm
+- input directory with .vm files
-- The script makes use of the argparse, re, and os modules from the python standard library
+- The script makes use of the argparse, re, glob, and os modules from the python standard library

 ### Usage